envisioning/vocab/vocab/Perplexity.md

 ---
 category: CORE, MATH
+generality:
+- 0.74
+- 0.715
+- 0.69
+- 0.665
+- 0.64
+- 0.615
+- 0.59
 slug: perplexity
 summary: Measure used in language modeling to evaluate how well a model predicts a sample of text, quantifying the model's uncertainty in its predictions.
 title: Perplexity
 ---